thediveo/lxkns/docs/model.md

 Auxiliary packages:

-- `lxkns/cmd`: eating our own dog food, it is home to the  `lsuns`, `lspns`, and `pidtree` commands.
+- `lxkns/cmd`: eating our own dog food, it is home to the  `lsuns`, `lspidns`, `pidtree`, `dumpns`, and `nscaps` commands.
 These namespace CLI tools simultaneously serve as more complex real-world examples.
 - `lxkns/examples`: examples illustrating the `lxkns` API usage.
 - `lxkns/internal/namespaces`: contains the implementation of the various namespace-related interfaces from `lxkns/model`.

 ## Discovering Namespaces

-The gory details of discovering Linux-kernel namespaces are hidden beneath the surface of `Discover()`.
-This discovery function takes a discovery options and returns a result.
+The gory technical details of discovering Linux-kernel namespaces are hidden beneath the surface of `Discover()`.
+This discovery function takes discovery options and returns results.
 So far so good.

 ![Discovering Linux kernel namespaces](_images/namespaces-discovery.png)

+Instead of fiddling around with several fields of the `DiscoveryOpts` structure, the `Discover()` API supports the option pattern, for instance:

+- `WithStandardDiscovery()` discovers namespaces, their hierarchy and ownership and freezer states of processes attached to the namespaces.
+It does not discover mount points.
+- `WithFullDiscovery()` is a standard discovery with additional mount point discovery.
+- `FromProcs()` and `NotFromProcs()`, et cetera, to individually configure individual discovery aspects.
+- `WithContainerizer()` to enable container discovery using a so-called "containerizer".

-> [!NOTE] Writing a namespace discoverer in Golang is going down the Gopher
+> [!RANT] Writing a namespace discoverer in Golang is going down the Gopher
 > hole.
 For instance, Golang has the annoying habit of interfering with
 > switching certain namespaces (such as mount namespaces) because it often runs
 > multiple OS threads and switches go routines from OS thread to another OS